A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Discussion

-\textbf{Threats to Validity.} The threats to validity of this paper lies in three aspects: \textbf{1)} \textit{Subjective Labeling.} The data used in our study involves manual labeling, which introduces subjectivity in the annotations.
-We take a rigorous approach by enlisting the expertise of two professional developers to label the code.
-Furthermore, any instances with ambiguous labels are discussed and resolved to establish a reliable ground truth.
+Our study involves manual labeling, introducing subjectivity in annotations.
+We mitigate this by engaging two professional developers for labeling, resolving any instances with ambiguous labels to establish a reliable ground truth.
+The dataset is public for community validation~\cite{our_repo}.

-\textbf{2)} \textit{Limited Dataset Selection.} We conduct experiments using a selection of 29 Python code repositories.
-While this number may appear limited, it's essential to note that the repositories are carefully chosen based on their high quality, as indicated by a substantial number of stars and forks.
-These repositories are considered representative of the Python programming ecosystem.
-Additionally, to ensure the credibility of our ground truth, we employ rigorous sampling techniques to maintain a confidence level of 95\% or higher. \textbf{3)} \textit{General Applicability of Our Framework.} Our framework is generic in the sense that its design is based on generalized code generation principles and natural language processing techniques, and does not depend on the specific nature of a particular programming language or domain.
-Although we chose Python as an example in our study, this was done only to validate the effectiveness of the framework.